Working with Objects

 All imported objects become Furniture type by default.
 If you imported a window, door or staircase, you should choose the appropriate type.

 The object origin is a point on the object's bound or in the center of the object.
-It is used by the program to define the object's location in the 2D layout and in the 3D space.
+It is used by the app to define the object's location in the 2D layout and in the 3D space.
 When you rotate an object on the floor plan, it rotates around its origin.
 The elevation of an object is actually the elevation of its origin point.

 The default origin of library objects depends on the object.
 Furniture usually has the origin in the center of the bottom.
 The origin of wall pictures can be the center of the back surface.
 Ceiling lamps have it in the center of the top.